top of page

 on to art school too.

-Throughout my eighteen years teaching, I continued to develop my personal studio practice, taking
+Throughout my seventeen years teaching, I continued to develop my personal studio practice, taking

 further specialist courses over several years.
 Painting has consistently dominated my practice and is now the exclusive focus of my working life.